Artist: Annibale Carracci (Italian, Bologna 1560–1609 Rome)

 Dimensions: 46 3/8 x 55 5/8 in.
 (117.8 x 141.3 cm)

 Credit Line: Purchase, Bequest of Miss Adelaide Milton de Groot (1876–1967), by exchange, and Dr. and Mrs. Manuel Porter and sons Gift, in honor of Mrs. Sarah Porter, 1971

-Together with Caravaggio, Annibale Carracci was the most influential painter of the seventeenth century and a key figure in the development of classicism.
-This picturea pivotal workwas painted for Cardinal Pietro Aldobrandini shortly after Annibale’s arrival in Rome in 1595; it remained in the Aldobrandini collection until 1800.
-In it, Annibale has brought together two currents of Italian painting: a northern Italian sensitivity to the effects of a natural-seeming light and color, and the careful spatial organization and idealized figure types associated with the High Renaissance.
-Raphael’s Disputà in the Vatican inspired the hemispherical composition, while the figure of God the Father was based on a Roman sculpture.
+Annibale Carracci, together with Caravaggio, was the most influential painter of the seventeenth century and the main figure in the development of classicism.
+This picture was painted for Cardinal Pietro Aldobrandini (1571–1621), shortly after Annibale’s arrival in Rome in 1595.
+In it, Annibale brought together two currents of Italian painting: a north Italian sensitivity to the effects of natural light and color, and the spatial organization and idealized figures associated with the Renaissance.
+Raphael’s frescoes in the Vatican inspired the composition, while the figure of God the Father was based on an ancient Roman sculpture.